 I ask those of you who have kids and have an ex, to embrace…..her.
 Accept her.
 See yourself in her shoes and find common ground for the children you are raising together.
 Because in the end, 20 or more years down the road, those kids will always remember who was there for them.
 How they treated and talked about each other.
 And that will mold them in a way that we may never understand.

 The other woman or man is not the enemy.
 They are the standard.
 That are how our children learn to cope in a society that is primarily based on divorce.
 Do you want your kids to go to school and through life talking about how their parents and their stepparent talk about each other?
 Or do you want them to be that shining light that everyone envies when they talk about how their parents and their stepparents embrace each other.

 So ask her to call you.
 Ask her to spend time with you and the kids.
 Ask her to consult with you when your kids want another person to talk to that isn’t you.
 Ask her to be your friend.
 Because when it’s all over, love and trust transcend marriage and divorce.

 So I arrogantly say…. my ex’s fiancé is better than yours.
 Because she is beyond everything I expected her to be.

-She is not my enemy.
 She is the person standing by the side of the person my child loves just as much as me.
 And in that respect, she is just as important to my child as I am.